Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 You mentioned ERCOT.

-I want to show ERCOT right now.
+I want to show ERCHOT right now.

 Cranking about looks like 11 gigawatts right now.

-And over here it shows wind and solar, which is a very tiny portion compared to the total.
+And over here, it shows wind and solar, which is a very tiny portion compared to the total.

 11 gigawatts is the reserve.